luisfmsonegrao/MedicalBot/README.md

   - `preprocess_patient_data.py` was used to clean, filter and transform the dataset.
   - `train_classification_model.py` was used to train the Decision Tree Classifier used by the DataDoctor agent.
-  - the function `orchestrate` inside `orchestrator.py` defines DataDoctor's behavior.
+  - the function `orchestrate` defined in `orchestrator.py` defines DataDoctor's behavior.
 If a user query is classified by the foundation model as a prediction task, the foundation model retrieves features and feature values from the user query. `DataDoctor` then invokes the trained classification model with these feature values.

   ### Question answering + RAG